lale-help/lale-help/README.md

 2. they are **very high-level** and written with the RSpec BDD framework, so they document quite well what lale is expected to do, in nontechnical language.

-3. **high confidence** since they test the whole system and behave very similar to a real user, if the test passes it is very probable that the feature under test actually works.
+3. **high confidence** since they test the whole system and behave very similar to a real user, if the test passes it is very likely that the feature under test actually works as expected.

 #### Cons:

 1. **very slow**: feature specs take 1-2 orders of magnitude longer to run than a unit/model test.
 Thus feedback is much slower.
-Test suite runtimes can easily exceed the patience of the average programmer, which can lead to neglection of this kind of tests.
+The runtime of the whole test suite can easily exceed the patience / attention span of the average programmer, which (together with other cons) can lead to neglection of this kind of tests.

 2. **maximum complexity of the system under test**: since these tests are executed against the full, integrated system stack, there are seemingly infinite possibilities where things can go wrong.
 So these kinds of tests can be tedious and unpredictable to write.

-3. **can fail intermittently, seemingly non-deterministically** because three processes/threads are involved (test, browser, Rails server) and page loads/response times vary from test to test, timing issues can arise, which can cause unstable tests (the same test sometimes passes, sometimes fails).
+3. **can fail intermittently, seemingly non-deterministically** mainly because of the system and setup complexity.
+Three processes/threads are involved (test, browser, Rails server).
+Page load times vary from test to test and system load, so timing issues can arise.

-4. **can fail on minor HTML/CSS changes** feature specs use CSS selectors and messages to navigate/assert the HTML pages.
+4. **can fail on minor HTML/CSS changes** feature specs use CSS selectors to navigate and access the content of the HTML pages.
 When those are changed the tests fail, despite the feature still working.

-5. **complex seed data setup** in order to do anything interesting in lale, you need at least a user, a circle, a working group and the correct roles to relate them to each other.
+5. **complex seed data setup** in order to do interesting things on lale, most of the time you need at least a user, a circle, a working group and the roles to relate them to each other correctly.
 This can be difficult to set up by hand for each test.

 ### Dealing with the pros and cons